zotonic/zotonic/doc/manuals/datamodel/search.rst

 **unfinished_or_nodate**

-  Specifying 'unfinished_or_nodate' means that you only want to select things that have an end date which lies in the future or no end date.
+  Specifying 'unfinished_or_nodate' means that you only want to select things that have an end date which lies in the future or no start date.

   ``unfinished_or_nodate``